brandonjackson/mazer-jackson/README.md

 To-Do List
 ----------

+- Convert batch scripts to load lists of files using the database, instead of scanning directories filled with data files
+- Clean up the code used to generate batch pstrf_delta results, and add to the repo
 - Loader classes should output consistent image sizes (e.g. 400 x 400) with
 consistent range (e.g. [0,1] or [-0.5,0.5])
 - The inputs needed to instantiate model classes (especially